FireAuth/FireAuth/README.md

 # FireAuth

-##### An Open Source JavaScript wrapper for Firebase's native and third-party authentications.
+##### An Open Source JavaScript wrapper for Firebase's native and third-party authentication.

 ## Usage